Pilou44/master_system_converter/README.md

 ## Components

- - 1 Arduino Nano or compatible (I use Elegoo version).
-Push button has to be removed to fit into cartridge shell.
+ - 1 Arduino Nano or compatible (I've tested Elegoo and AZ-Delivery versions).
+Reset button has to be removed to fit into cartridge shell.
 USB port can be removed too once software has been flashed.
+It's better not to use old bootloader.
  - 2 resistors 1.5 kΩ
  - 1 resistor 56 kΩ
  - 1 push button 6 x 6 mm of at least 9.5 mm height (can be found [here](https://www.gotronic.fr/art-bp-subminiature-krs0643-4266.htm))